IBM-Cloud/openwhisk-darkvisionapp/README.md

 The action runs asynchronously.

 The code is very similar to the one used in the [Vision app](https://github.com/IBM-Bluemix/openwhisk-visionapp).
-Main difference

 ### Web app